Kentucky Traffic Ticket Lawyer in Covington, KY

 Can an Officer Search My Car When They Pull Me Over for a Traffic Violation?

 It’s not uncommon for someone to be pulled over for a simple traffic violation and then end up with criminal charges because of illegal items found in the car or the officer finding out that the person was driving under the influence of alcohol.
+In some cases, officers may find evidence of driving under the influence of other drugs, such as prescription medications or illicit substances.
 For this reason, it’s important to be aware of your rights during a traffic stop.

 Pulling you over for a simple traffic violation does not give an officer the right to search your vehicle.
 However, officers often ask that you allow them to.
 Unless the officer has probable cause that a crime has been committed or is in progress, they cannot search your vehicle without your permission.

-Do I Really Need an Attorney for a Traffic Ticket?
+Why You Need an Attorney For a Traffic Ticket

-Traffic ticket attorneys know what to look for and what defense strategies to use to fight the ticket, such as contesting the evidence or offering to take a driving education course in lieu of a suspension.
+Traffic ticket attorneys are experienced in representing clients and know what defense strategies to use to fight the ticket, such as contesting the evidence or offering to take a driving education course in lieu of a suspension.
+Effective traffic ticket defense can help you avoid points on your license and other penalties.